Brenthurst Foundation

 The Brenthurst Foundation was a Johannesburg-based think-tank established by the Oppenheimer family in 2004 to support the Brenthurst Initiative in seeking ways to fund African development and to organize conferences on African competitiveness.

+The Foundation published op-ed articles and discussion papers on matters related to growth and security, and hosted election monitoring missions in Africa.
+It also conducted opinion surveys on key policy matters, and on election sentiment.

-On 16 July 2025, research director Ray Hartley announced the Foundation's closure in a post on LinkedIn.
+On 16 July 2025, the foundation's Research Director Ray Hartley announced the organization's closure.
+No reason was provided.

-Description
+History

-The Foundation was created to build on the Oppenheimers' Brenthurst Initiative of August 2003.
-The Initiative was designed to instigate a debate in South Africa around policy strategies to achieve higher rates of economic expansion.
+The Foundation was created to build on the Oppenheimers' Brenthurst Initiative, designed to instigate a debate in South Africa around policy strategies to achieve higher rates of economic expansion.
+The Foundation went on to have a wider African focus, aiming to find ways to draw the investment needed for "continental regeneration and prosperity".

-Today the Foundation now has a wider African focus and aims to find ways to draw the investment needed for "continental regeneration and prosperity".
-The organisation intends to make a worthwhile contribution to economic growth in Africa by creating an environment conducive to positive economic change in order to strengthen the importance of Africa in the global market.
-It works to set up government policy platforms for economic development through organising high-level governmental dialogues, supporting economic and political research on topical and important issues, and disseminating practical policy advice to relevant actors.
-The organisation has been described as a frontier of knowledge for strengthening Africa’s economic performance.
+The organisation intended to make a worthwhile contribution to economic growth in Africa by creating an environment conducive to positive economic change in order to strengthen the importance of Africa in the global market.
+It worked to set up government policy platforms for economic development through organizing high-level governmental dialogues, supporting economic and political research on topical and important issues, and disseminating practical policy advice to relevant actors.

+In 2002, the annual Tswalu Dialogue meeting series was established as an African forum to discuss issues of concern to continental development and security.
+Hosted by Jonathan Oppenheimer at the Tswalu Kalahari Game Reserve in South Africa's Kalahari Desert, the Dialogue involved active collaboration between a variety of international partners.